The 6 best cat toys, tried and tested by our feline friends

 The best cat toys play a huge role in your feline’s health and happiness, which is why it’s a good idea to have plenty to hand.
 Not only do these boredom busters keep your cat mentally stimulated, but they also help them to release pent-up energy and stay fit.

-We understand that every cat is different, which is why we’ve tested a variety of toys to suit each preference.
-If you’ve got an active cat, then they’ll love pouncing after our selection of wand toys.
-If your furry friend doesn’t venture outdoors, they’ll love our selection of the best toys for indoor cats.
+We understand that every cat is different, which is why we’ve tested a variety of toys to suit each preference, narrowing it down to just six below.
+If you’ve got an active cat, then they’ll love pouncing after the Frisco Teaser Wand, which we voted as our top pick overall.

-For felines that enjoy mental stimulation, we’ve included a couple of puzzle toys that will keep their brain ticking.
-If you’ve noticed your cat is feeling a little anxious, the catnip toys are a great way to relax them while promoting exercise.
-For more recommendations, we’ve also got a guide on the best interactive cat toys.
+For felines that enjoy mental stimulation, we’ve included a puzzle toy that will keep their brain ticking, as well as a tunnel for those curious kitties.
+Or, if you’ve noticed your cat is feeling a little more anxious than usual, the catnip option is great way to relax them while promoting exercise.

 The quick list